Nathan Fillion: 1994–2008: Early career and breakthrough

 Fillion lent his voice to the animated series King of the Hill in 2001, the video game Jade Empire (as the voice of Gao the Lesser), and the animated series Justice League Unlimited (as Vigilante in the episodes "Hunter's Moon" and "Patriot Act") in 2005–06.
-He portrayed Green Lantern/Hal Jordan in Green Lantern: Emerald Knights, Justice League: Doom, Justice League: The Flashpoint Paradox and Justice League: Throne of Atlantis and The Death of Superman.
+He portrayed Green Lantern/Hal Jordan in Green Lantern: Emerald Knights, Justice League: Doom, Justice League: The Flashpoint Paradox, Justice League: Throne of Atlantis, and The Death of Superman.
 Fillion starred in James Gunn's 2006 horror film Slither.
 For his starring role as Bill Pardy, he garnered a 2006 Fangoria Chainsaw Awards nomination in the category of Dude You Don't Wanna Mess With.

 Fillion starred in the romantic comedy film Waitress, written and directed by Adrienne Shelly, which premiered at the Sundance Film Festival on January 21, 2007, and opened in theatres on May 2, 2007.
 Fillion starred in White Noise 2: The Light.
 He made one appearance in the 2006–2007 season of the television show Lost, as Kevin, Kate's ex-husband.

-In October 2006, Fillion signed a talent holding contract with the Fox Broadcasting Company, and in December 2006, The Hollywood Reporter confirmed that Fillion was cast as Alex Tully in the series Drive, which debuted on Fox in the spring of 2007.
+In October 2006, Fillion signed a talent-holding contract with the Fox Broadcasting Company, and in December 2006, The Hollywood Reporter confirmed that Fillion was cast as Alex Tully in the series Drive, which debuted on Fox in the spring of 2007.
 Drive was created by Tim Minear.
 Ivan Sergei played Alex Tully in the original pilot episode of Drive.
 The first two Drive episodes premiered on April 13, 2007, in Canada (April 15, 2007, in the United States).
-However, the show did not deliver the ratings Fox desired, and on April 25, 2007, the network announced that the series was cancelled.
+The show did not deliver the ratings Fox desired, though, so on April 25, 2007, the network announced that the series was cancelled.

-The final two produced episodes were supposed to air back-to-back on Fox in July 2007 but did not actually become available until July 15 when they were posted on the Drive MySpace page.
+The final two produced episodes were supposed to air back-to-back on Fox in July 2007, but did not actually become available until July 15, when they were posted on the Drive MySpace page.

 Fillion reprised his 1990s role as One Life to Lives Joey for the series' 9,999th and 10,000th episodes, aired August 16 and 17, 2007.

-Fillion joined the cast of ABC's Desperate Housewives at the beginning of the fall 2007 season (season 4), portraying Dr. Adam Mayfair.
+Fillion joined the cast of ABC's Desperate Housewives at the beginning of the fall 2007 season (season four), portraying Dr. Adam Mayfair.
 His first appearance was in the episode "Now You Know", which aired on September 30, 2007.
-His final appearance was the final episode of season 4, in 2008.
+His final appearance was the final episode of that season in 2008.

-Fillion voiced the role of an ODST Gunnery sergeant in the Xbox 360 game Halo 3, alongside fellow Firefly stars Alan Tudyk and Adam Baldwin.
+Fillion voiced the role of an ODST gunnery sergeant in the Xbox 360 game Halo 3, alongside fellow Firefly stars Alan Tudyk and Adam Baldwin.
 At one point early in the first mission, he identifies himself as "[Sergeant] Reynolds" over the radio, referring to his character's name from the TV series Firefly.
 All three actors are given personalities in the game that match those of their characters from Firefly.
-He provides the voice, portrayed likeness, and motion capture performance for Gunnery Sergeant Edward Buck in Halo 3: ODST, Halo 5: Guardians, and a brief appearance in Halo: Reach.
+He provides the voice, portrayed likeness, and motion-capture performance for Gunnery Sergeant Edward Buck in Halo 3: ODST, Halo 5: Guardians, and a brief appearance in Halo: Reach.